198808xc/OrganSegRSTN/README.md

 ###### 4.3.1 Check `run.sh` and set `$INDIV_TRAINING_PLANE` and `$INDIV_TRAINING_GPU`.
     You need to run X|Y|Z planes individually, so you can use 3 GPUs in parallel.
-    You can also set `INDIV_TRAINING_PLANE=A`, so that three planes are trained orderly in one GPU.
+    You can also set INDIV_TRAINING_PLANE=A, so that three planes are trained orderly in one GPU.

 ###### 4.3.2 Set `$ENABLE_INDIV_TRAINING=1` and run this script.
     The following folders/files will be created:
-        Under `$DATA_PATH/logs/`, a log file named by training information.
+        Under $DATA_PATH/logs/, a log file named by training information.
-        Under `$DATA_PATH/models/snapshots/`, a folder named by training information.
+        Under $DATA_PATH/models/snapshots/, a folder named by training information.
             Snapshots and solver-states will be stored in this folder.
             The log file will also be copied into this folder after the entire training process.
     On the axial view (training image size is 512x512, small input images make training faster),